sriramab/gamamanual/WikiOnly/DevelopingExtensions/WebsiteGeneration.md

 * Tags: 3d, shape, neighbors
 */
 ```

+Note that if you don't want this model to have a page in the website, you can name it starting with the character `_`.

 ### In the GAML References
 You can add a concept to a gaml word by using the syntax `concept = { IConcept.MY_CONCEPT }`.